phac-nml/changelings/README.md

   * Sankey plot in HTML (Illustrated in Figure A)

-  * Other analytical plots for proportion of changes and flagging lineages can be seen in the COVID19_assignmentThroughTime_report.html
+  * changeLins_report_lastn.html: Other analytical plots for proportion of changes and flagging lineages with changes.
     + Scatter plot of assignment changes in counts versus percentage (Figure B).
 A binomial test was conducted per lineage to test for significant changes in assignment with the observed ratio set as 10%, followed by multiple hypothesis testing correction.
 The coloring reflects the significance.
 See the report for more information.
     + Bar plot and Pie chart showing at most top 50 pairs of lineage changes between two time points along with the change type (Figure C)

 ### Contact
 Questions or comments can be directed to Julie Chih-yu Chen chih-yu.chenATphac-aspc.gc.ca